kisaacs/benchmark_charting/benchmark_run_scenarios.md

 ![](./figs/flowchart-s24.jpg)

+**Disclaimer**:
+- Scenarios are not exhaustive, only most common situations are listed here.
-**Disclaimer**: Robin is a fictitious person.
-Perfecto, Obsoleto, and Coolio are imaginary program names.
+- Robin is a fictitious person.
+- Perfecto, Obsoleto, and Coolio are imaginary program names.

-**Scenario Keys**

-**User Action**: Manual, Automatic

-**Runnable**: Function, Library, Executable File, URL

-**Benchmark**: Benchmark script, Benchmark tool

-**Input Types**: File, Command line argument, Inline variables, System information, Environment Variables

-**Parameters and Measurements**: Same value, Additional value, Same type, Additional type, Subset of the type, Subset of the value